 If I had to generalize, the California patients were more demanding and the Washington patients were a little more likely to want antibiotics for 1.5 days of sniffles.

 Most UTI and Vaginitis cases were simple but I had 2 pregnant women with likely UTIs whom I sent to the UC.

 The other 2 referrals to UC were because the patients were trying to convince me that they had PNAs and needed antibiotics.
 I didn’t think they did but I also don’t prescribe antibiotics for a telephone-diagnosed PNA.

 There were several patients who were upset and acted a little pissy because they didn’t get the antibiotics they requested.
 2 of them hung up the phone without saying goodbye.

-As for the pediatric patients, I must say that I was pleasantly surprised because the parents were mostly agreeable.
-I don’t treat AOM with abx without visualizing the TM and suggested to the parents to wait it out – I didn’t get a single parent pushing back.
+As for the pediatric patients, I must say that I was pleasantly surprised because the parents were most agreeable.
+I don’t treat AOM with abx without visualizing the TM and suggesting to the parents to wait it out – I didn’t get a single parent pushing back.